luisgizirian/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 * `-p 443:443`: it's up to you where you'd like to map the containers 443 port.
 You can pick whatever port fits your needs.
 * `--mount`: here's where the Host directory where we dropped the certificate files earlier, is binded into the container, so it's able to consume them.
-* `registry/image:tag`: replace this with the corresponding location/image:tag where you've pushed the image built fro `Dockerfile`
+* `registry/image:tag`: replace this with the corresponding location/image:tag where you've pushed the image built from the `Dockerfile`

 ### Updating references into Topologies, to target the HTTPS inferencing container address
-The topology must define a YOLO inferencing:
+The topology (i.e. https://github.com/Azure/live-video-analytics/blob/master/MediaGraph/topologies/evr-hubMessage-assets/topology.json) must define a YOLO inferencing:

 * Url Parameter
 ```